mssn/dd-demo/README.md

 ## Usage
 ### APK Download
 We provided the [APK](https://drive.google.com/drive/folders/1juwe1bgjZ3ggiyfgzkegba2qJqw7Iuse), it can be directly used to install on your own Android phone.
+Tested with Galaxy S23 and Pixel 5.
+Ensure that your phone has a minimum of 8 GB of memory to ensure proper functionality of our app.

 * Connect your phone to the computer using a USB cable and transfer the APK file to your phone's storage.
 * Click on the file to initiate the installation process, and then follow the prompts to install the application.